Dairus01/bitcoin-whales/README.md

 ## Architecture

-* The **back‑end** uses the `WhaleWatch` class from `whalewatch_core.py` to stream unconfirmed transactions and new blocks from the Blockchain.com WebSocket API【825019551221324†L24-L44】.
-It fetches the current BTC ↔︎ USD price from CoinGecko【308011754868277†L64-L74】 and produces events for whales, summaries and blocks.
+* The **back‑end** uses the `WhaleWatch` class from `whalewatch_core.py` to stream unconfirmed transactions and new blocks from the Blockchain.com WebSocket API.
+It fetches the current BTC ↔︎ USD price from CoinGecko and produces events for whales, summaries and blocks.
 * A simple **event broadcaster** stores a queue for each connected client.
 When an event is produced, it is pushed into all client queues.
 * The **/stream** endpoint sends events as server‑sent events (SSE).
 The front‑end opens an `EventSource` connection and listens for different event types.
 * The **front‑end** is a single HTML page (`templates/index.html`) with a small amount of JavaScript (`static/app.js`) that updates the page whenever an SSE event is received.